 During the holiday season, Ned (Bryan Cranston), a loving, yet overprotective father, travels to California to visit his daughter Stephanie (Zoey Deutch) at Stanford University.
 While there, he is surprised by his biggest nightmare: her well-meaning, but socially awkward new boyfriend, Laird (James Franco).
 Even though Franco is a Silicon Valley multimillionaire, Cranston disapproves of his happy-go-lucky outlook on life and unfiltered persona.
 His panic levels escalate even further when he learns that Franco plans to ask Deutch to marry him.

 In Why Him?, Cranston’s family lives in Grand Rapids.
 Film crews were spotted in the city filming footage for the movie in March 2016.

 While watching the film’s establishing helicopter shot, the skyline may look familiar because it’s Grand Rapids’ beautiful skyline!
 The film also shows the US-131 S-curve (between Pearl Street and Wealthy Street exits) in an aerial shot, as well as a shot of Flanagan’s Irish Pub, located near Rosa Parks Circle.

 And there are plenty of Grand Rapids-specific references throughout the rest of the movie, including a West Michigan Whitecaps pennant hanging on the wall of Cranston’s office.
-Also, the logo for Uptown hot dog eatery, Yesterdog, gets some considerable screen time on a hoodie worn by actor Zack Pearlman.
+Also, the logo for Uptown hot dog eatery, Yesterdog, gets some considerable screen time on a hoodie worn by actor and Michigan native Zack Pearlman.